UInIQ/verb/README.md

 # verb [![NPM version](https://badge.fury.io/js/verb.svg)](http://badge.fury.io/js/verb)  [![Build Status](https://travis-ci.org/verbose/verb.svg)](https://travis-ci.org/verbose/verb)

 > Documentation generator for GitHub projects.
-Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.
+Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readme's.

 **Built by verb**

-The follow projects use verb to build the reamde and other docs:
+The follow projects use verb to build the readme and other docs:

 * [micromatch](https://github.com/jonschlinkert/micromatch/) (1.7m downloads/mo) - this readme is pretty extensive, with a TOC and other advanced features
 * [is-glob](https://www.npmjs.com/package/is-glob) (1.6m downloads/mo) - example of simple readme